william3092002/ISTA421/Homework/C#Homework19.md

 1. What is an enumerable collection?
 	- it is a collection that implements the System.Collections.IEnumerable interface.
+	- a collection you can iterate through with foreach loop.
 2. What properties and methods does the IEnumerable interface contain?
 	- IEnumerator GetEnumerator();